tsgates/arch-wiki-markdown/wiki/ASUS_Zenbook_UX31E.md

 HDMI Out

-There seems to be an issue whereby having an HDMI device plugged in at boot results in the screens being switched and also the laptop screen not coming on.
+There seems to be a problem whereby having an HDMI device plugged in at boot results in the screens being switched and also the laptop screen not coming on.
 To make this more bearable you can automate switching HDMI on with the following udev rule and script: